ajazturki10/COVID_19-Prediction-from-Radiography-X-RAY-Reports/README.md

 # COVID_19 Classifier using X-Ray reports

-The Covid-19 Classifier classifies the X-Ray images into Covid and Non-Covid.
-Our model got a testing accuracy of 94.69% and F1-score of 90%.
+>The Covid-19 Classifier classifies the X-Ray images into Covid and Non-Covid.
+>testing Accuracy : 94.69%
+>F1 Score : 90%

 ## ROC Curve